aws-samples/serverless-patterns/adobe-eventbridge-lambda/adobe-eventbridge-lambda/README.md

-# Adobe Amazon EventBridge Partner Integration to AWS Lambda
+# Send Adobe I/O Events to AWS Lambda through integration with Amazon EventBridge

 This pattern demonstrates how to use the Adobe I/O Events Amazon EventBridge Integration and AWS Lambda to process/route events from Adobe.
 This pattern is leveraging the Adobe I/O Evenets Amazon EventBridge integration to send order events from the customer's Adobe account to their AWS account, via an Amazon EventBridge Partner event bus.
 Once the Adobe I/O events are in the customer's account, an Amazon EventBridge rule routes updated product events to a downstream Lambda function.
 In production cases, the Lambda function could transform the event, send it to a downstream application, archive it in a warehouse service, or send a notification email to a customer using SES.
 Amazon CloudWatch Log Groups are provisioned for debugging and auditing.
 This pattern deploys two EventBridge rules, one Lambda function, and two CloudWatch Log Groups.